BrennanStein/procelio-translation/README.md

 The "language.json" file holds all of the translation data for this translation.
 This file contains a bit of metadata, then a large list of language elements that define the actual user interface text.

+Note: "logbook" entries are provided by default but are considered optional as some can be very long.
+Feel free to simply delete any entries that you don't want to fill out.

 #### Metadata

 ##### anglicized_name